Urban Forest Strategy

 Urban Forest Strategy 2021-2045

-The Urban Forest Strategy 2021-2045 sets out the ACT Government’s vision for a resilient and sustainable urban forest.
+The Urban Forest Strategy 2021-2045 sets out the ACT Government’s vision for managing the trees across our city.

 The strategy has been developed alongside the ACT Planning Strategy 2018, ACT Climate Change Strategy 2019-2025 and the Living Infrastructure Plan.